-Lauren brings almost 30 years of experience in policy analysis and development to OCC.
+Lauren has been a Member of OCC since 2018, and joined the Board in 2020.
+She brings over 30 years of experience in policy analysis and development to OCC.
 Her background as a lawyer gives her a strong understanding of legislative and policy frameworks, while her history of community connections grounds her in the lived experience of law and policy, particularly among vulnerable and marginalized communities.

 Member, Research & Advocacy Committee

 Daniel currently serves on both the Research & Advocacy and the Awareness & Communications Committees at OCC.
 He is currently working as the Advocacy Manager (Hospice Palliative Care) for the Canadian Cancer Society, where he is responsible for, among other things, supporting their advocacy work regarding palliative care, financial supports for people with cancer, and supports for caregivers.

 Before taking the position at the Canadian Cancer Society, he spent eight years in various MPP and Ministers’ offices in the Ontario government and managed and worked on a variety of political campaigns.
 He believes this experience, where he worked closely with a variety of volunteers and limited resources to affect change, will serve him well as a board member for the OCC.

 Lastly, and most importantly, Daniel said “I am passionate about this work because of the losses I have experienced and because of my loved ones with chronic illnesses.
 The work the OCC does is personal to me and I have a deep personal commitment to seeing the OCC fulfill its goals.”